1875

 1997

-MPK transformed from a limited liability company into a joint stock company and became a member of Krakowski Holding Komunalny S.A.; the last red bus was withdrawn from use
+MPK transformed from a limited liability company into a joint stock company and becomes a member of Krakowski Holding Komunalny S.A.

 1998